Integrating and updating Switzerland as a special trade block in the CAPRI modelling system in view of trade policy scenarios (SwissTrade)

 Contributions of EuroCARE

-The first study was carried out by EuroCARE expert Wolfgang Britz.
-Since 2012, technical support has been transferred to Marcel Adenäuer and then almost completely to Peter Witzke.
+First project by EuroCARE expert Wolfgang Britz.
+Since 2012 technical assistance by Marcel Adenäuer and mostly Peter Witzke.